LoyolaChicagoBooks/introcs-csharp/rst/classes-and-structs.rst

 accessed indirectly via a reference, as with an array.
 As a general category, they are called *reference objects*.
 We distinguished the types ``int`` and ``double`` and ``bool``, where the actual value of the data is stored in the space for a variable of the type.
-They are *value objects*.
-A struct is also a value object.
+They are *value types*.
+A struct is also a value type.
 In practice this is efficient for small objects.
+We made Rational a class because you have already seen the class constuct with ``static`` entries, and classes are more generally useful.
-We made a good choice to make Rational a struct, since it only contains two integers.
+In fact being a ``stuct`` would be a good choice for Rational, since it only contains two integers.
 Its size is no more than one double.

 The behavior of a Rational is the same either way, because it is immutable.
-If we allowed mutating methods, then a struct version and a class version would not behave the same way, due to the fact the reference types can have aliases, and value types cannot.
+If we allowed mutating methods, then a class version and a struct version would not behave the same way, due to the fact the reference types can have aliases, and value types cannot.

-There are some more complicated situations where structs cannot be used.
-Also structs have
-some specialized features not available to class objects, but we shall not concern ourselves with those fine points in these notes.
+There are some more complicated situations where there are further distinctions between classes and structs, but we shall not concern ourselves with those fine advanced points in these notes.